WICG/historical-paymentrequest/explainer.md

 1. Website requests payment with supported payment instruments
 1. UA presents to user a list of payment instruments supported by merchant and installed by user as well as shipping options
-1. User selects payment instrument of choice and necessary data is passed to payment instrument
+1. User selects payment instrument of choice and, if shipping address is requested, selects or inputs a shipping address.
+1. Total transaction amount and other necessary data is passed to payment instrument for further processing.
 1. Payment instrument returns back relevant data (e.g. credit card number, token, transaction ID) after successful authorization or transaction to UA
 1. Data is passed through UA back to merchant